Gistyr/GOBSG/README.md

 field = "text"
 ```
 # Notes
-- Your client-side application, this server, and your provider generally need to have the same domain name.
+- Your client-side application, this server, and your provider generally need to have the same domain name
-  - Typically these 3 services would each have their own sub domain.
+  - Typically these 3 services would each have their own subdomain
-- Your provider must issue JWT's that are compatible with the [openidconnect](https://crates.io/crates/openidconnect) crate.
+- Your provider must issue JWT's that are compatible with the [openidconnect](https://crates.io/crates/openidconnect) crate
-    - This generally is not an issue, but if you are using custom or non-standard JWT's then validation will fail.
+    - This generally is not an issue, but if you are using custom or non-standard JWTs then validation will fail
+- This application is fairly specific in its use case
+    - There is still work to be done to make it more general purpose